 This can be particularly useful in a situation where an employee has performed well in certain areas, but you need to discuss where they can improve in others.
 The “no sandwich” technique – in which you present a negative surrounded by two positives – can work brilliantly with this method, as it will help you to highlight their strengths and make them feel more confident that they can improve on their weaknesses.

-Performance Review Phrases and Comments to Avoid
+What Performance Review Phrases and Comments Should You Avoid?

+Just as you don’t want to see candidates including “good team player” and “a clear communicator” on their resume, using cliche phrases during your performance review tells your employee that you don’t care enough about their development to spend more than a few minutes preparing.
+You should avoid using cliche phrases wherever possible because they don’t say anything about an employee’s performance.
 If you don’t know why David is a good team player, then you can’t expect David to know either.
-That’s why cliché phrases should be avoided wherever possible in favor of more specific comments like “David is a great influence on his team and helps to keep everyone motivated”.
+That’s why cliche phrases should be avoided in favor of more specific comments like “David is a great influence on his team and helps to keep everyone motivated.”

 Passive Voice